MrKuldeep01/SQL-Learning-Guide/README.md

-# SQL Learning Guide **🐾🚀 Learning notes for sql via chatGPT**
+# SQL Learning Guide **🚀 Learning notes for sql via chatGPT**

 ## Overview

-This guide provides a comprehensive overview of essential SQL topics with explanations and examples to help you become proficient in SQL programming with ChatGPT.
+This guide provides a comprehensive overview of essential SQL topics with explanations and examples to help you become proficient in SQL programming with ChatGPT 🐾.

 ## Table of Contents